nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 This feature is enabled by the following classes:

-* `LinkXYZCommand` - the command that can be executed and adds a new entity into the system
+* `AddCommand` - the command that can be executed and adds a new entity into the system
-* `LinkXYZCommandFactory` - The factory class that creates `LinkXYZCommand` object, which can be executed to complete the task
+* `AddCommandFactory` - The factory class that creates `AddCommand` object, which can be executed to complete the task

 When a user enters the command